What do I need to start?

 Have a look at the letter, and make sure everything it says is correct.
 You will be able to make any changes you like.

 Step two – Send it!

 - Send the letter to the insurer.
 You can do this by post or email.
-You can check their address or email address on the Financial Ombudsman Service website here
+You can check their address or email address on the Australian Financial Complaints Authority site here

 It is important to get the name of the insurer right.
 It should be listed on your policy documents.
 Here is a list of some of the common products and the insurers: